Skip to main content

 Climate And Weather

-The southern São Paulo coast experiences a humid subtropical climate (Köppen Cfa) with rainfall distributed throughout the year, totaling 1,600–2,200 millimeters annually.
+The northern São Paulo coast (Litoral Norte) experiences a humid tropical climate with rainfall distributed throughout the year, totaling 1,800–2,500 millimeters annually.
 The warm season (November–March) brings the highest rainfall, often in intense convective storms.
 Winters are mild, with temperatures occasionally dropping to 15°C during polar air mass incursions from the south.
 Sea surface temperatures range from 18°C in winter to 26°C in summer.
 Southeastern swells from the South Atlantic generate surf on exposed island coasts.
-Fog is common during cooler months when warm sea surface meets cool air masses.
 These climatic conditions support year-round biological productivity in both terrestrial and marine environments.

 Human History

 The Tupinambá indigenous people — a Tupi-speaking coastal nation — inhabited the coastal islands and mainland shores of São Paulo state before Portuguese colonization in the 16th century.
 They were known for their sophisticated maritime culture, exploiting coastal fisheries, marine turtles, and shellfish.
 Portuguese colonization brought disease and violent conflict that decimated coastal indigenous populations by the 17th century.
-Caiçara fishing communities subsequently developed along the coast, maintaining traditional small-scale fishing practices including the use of artisanal nets and traps near the islands.
-The 20th century brought increased pressure from sport fishing, tourism, and industrial fishing from Santos-based fleets.
+Caiçara fishing communities subsequently developed along the Litoral Norte coast, maintaining traditional small-scale fishing practices including the use of artisanal nets and traps near the islands.
+The 20th century brought increased pressure from sport fishing, tourism, and industrial fishing from Santos and São Sebastião-based fleets.

 Park History

-Tupinambás Ecological Station was established in 1987 by the Brazilian federal government to protect the coastal archipelago and surrounding marine habitats from expanding fishing pressure and tourism impacts.
-Its creation coincided with growing scientific recognition of the conservation value of the islands, which had been studied by marine biologists from the Universidade Estadual Paulista (UNESP) and other Brazilian research institutions.
-ICMBio manages the station with a focus on restricting unauthorized access to nesting areas, regulating research activities, and monitoring marine species populations.
-The station complements the nearby Tupiniquins Ecological Station (also in São Paulo) and together they form two key nodes of marine conservation along the state's coast.
+Tupinambás Ecological Station was established on 20 July 1987 by the Brazilian federal government to protect the coastal archipelago and surrounding marine habitats from expanding fishing pressure and tourism impacts.
+[1] ICMBio manages the station with a focus on restricting unauthorized access to nesting areas, regulating research activities, and monitoring marine species populations.
+The station is the second-largest fully marine protected area in southern Brazil and together with the adjacent Alcatrazes Refuge has received international recognition, including the Blue Park Award from the Marine Conservation Institute.
+[2] The station complements the nearby Tupiniquins Ecological Station (also in São Paulo) and together they form two key nodes of marine conservation along the state's northern coast.

 Major Trails And Attractions

 As an ecological station, Tupinambás is closed to general public access.
 Scientific research on marine ecology, sea turtle biology, and seabird ecology is the primary authorized activity.
-Researchers from Brazilian universities regularly conduct studies on reef fish communities and turtle populations.
-The broader Litoral Sul of São Paulo — including the municipalities of Iguape, Ilha Comprida, and Cananéia — offers coastal ecotourism in the adjacent Lagamar Biosphere Reserve.
-Artisanal fishing communities near the reserve practice traditional fishing from small boats, and the region attracts birdwatching and marine tourism enthusiasts in the surrounding unprotected waters.
+Researchers from Brazilian universities regularly conduct studies on reef fish communities, turtle populations, and the station's endemic herpetofauna.
+The broader Litoral Norte of São Paulo — including the municipalities of Ubatuba and São Sebastião — offers coastal ecotourism in the adjacent Serra do Mar State Park and Ilhabela State Park.
+Artisanal fishing communities near the reserve practice traditional fishing from small boats, and the region attracts birdwatching and marine tourism enthusiasts in the surrounding waters.

 Visitor Facilities And Travel

 No public visitor facilities exist within the ecological station.
-The main gateway cities are Iguape and Cananéia in southern São Paulo state, accessible by road from São Paulo city (approximately 230–280 km).
-São Paulo's international airports (Guarulhos and Congonhas) provide access to the state.
-From Iguape or Cananéia, boat transport connects to coastal areas near the station.
+The main gateway cities are São Sebastião and Ubatuba on the northern São Paulo coast (Litoral Norte), accessible by road from São Paulo city (approximately 200–220 km via the SP-099 Rodovia Rio-Santos).
+[1] São Paulo's international airport at Guarulhos provides regional access.
 Researchers require ICMBio authorization from the station's administrative office.
-Accommodation options are available in Iguape and Cananéia, which are base towns for exploring the broader Lagamar conservation mosaic.
+Accommodation options are available in São Sebastião and Ubatuba, which are base towns for exploring the broader Litoral Norte conservation mosaic.

 Conservation And Sustainability

 Tupinambás faces persistent illegal fishing within its boundaries, particularly spearfishing, lobster trapping, and net fishing that deplete reef fish communities and incidentally catch sea turtles.
-The proximity of major industrial and port complexes at Santos and São Sebastião creates water quality risks from vessel traffic and potential fuel spills.
-Sea turtle bycatch in trawl fisheries operating near the station is a documented mortality source.
-Conservation priorities include enforcing marine no-take zones, working with artisanal fishing communities on gear modification to reduce turtle bycatch, and monitoring reef ecosystem health.
-Climate change threats include ocean warming, acidification, and increased storm intensity that may degrade reef habitats and alter species distributions in the region.
+The proximity of the São Sebastião oil terminal and shipping lanes creates water quality risks from vessel traffic and potential fuel spills.
+Sea turtle bycatch in fisheries operating near the station is a documented mortality source.
+Conservation priorities include enforcing marine no-take zones, monitoring reef ecosystem health, and protecting the endemic species unique to the Alcatrazes islands.
+Climate change threats include ocean warming, acidification, and increased storm intensity that may degrade reef habitats.
+The station and adjacent Alcatrazes Refuge were jointly recognized with a Blue Park Award in 2021 for effective marine conservation.
+[1]

 Visitor Ratings